 RV Camp Spaces

 RV camp spaces are designed to accommodate six adults.
 One RV, and, if you like, one small tent are permitted on your RV site.
 All RVs and trailers must be parked front to back in the campsite; no horseshoeing, boxing, etc. The Festival grounds are located on a working ranch, there are no hookups for RV camping.

 Tent Camp Spaces

 Tent camp spaces are designed to accommodate six adults.
 Two tents are permitted on your tent site.

 Camp hosts are available in each camping area to assist campers in finding their sites and to answer Festival-related questions.
-Camp hosts sites are marked with large flags.
+Camp Hosts’ camping spots are identified with lawn signs.
 Our Camp Hosts are there for your safety, assistance, and to ensure your Festival experience is a pleasant one.